augustss/verse-semantics/Book/docs/04_functions.md

 Nested functions are only visible within their enclosing function's scope.
 They cannot be accessed from outside.

-### Capturing Variables from Outer Scope

-Nested functions can capture (close over) variables from any enclosing scope, just like lambdas:
+Nested functions capture (close over) variables from any enclosing scope, just like lambdas:

 <!--verse
 F():void={